ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 ```shell
 docker update --restart unless-stopped cpedevcontainer
 ```
-Now that your Container is up, you can use the docker extension to right click, (Attach Visual Studio Code)
+Now that your Container is up, you can use the Remote Explorer extension, right click on cpedevcontainer &#8594; Attach in new window.

 ## Maintenance Activities

-From time to time the image will need to be updated, changed or added to
+From time to time the image will need to be updated, changed or added to.
+An example of how to do this is below.

 ### Updating Image